anchore/anchore-charts/stable/enterprise/README.md

 1. **Perform database upgrade**: Upgrade your external database.
 See the official [PostgreSQL documentation](https://www.postgresql.org/docs/13/upgrading.html) for guidance.
 If using a managed cloud database service refer to their documentation.

-    > Tip: If you're able to start a new database instance using a backup, you can use that instance for your upgrade & Enterprise deployment.
-This allows you to perform the migration without modifying your original database.
-Using a blue/green deployment strategy for the migration makes for very simple rollbacks if any errors are encountered during the migration.
+    > Tip: Leveraging a backup to instantiate a new database instance enables a non-intrusive database upgrade and Enterprise chart migration.
+This approach preserves the integrity of your original database.
+By adopting a blue/green deployment strategy for the migration, you gain the advantage of effortless rollbacks in case of migration-related issues.

-1. **(Optional) Update Database Hostname**: Manually update the database hostname in your values file and/or your existing secrets to the hostname of your newly created database for the Enterprise chart.
-This is only necessary if you're using the blue/green deployment strategy for the database upgrade.
+1. **(Optional) Update Database Hostname**: If you're employing a blue/green deployment strategy for the database upgrade, update the database hostname in your values file and/or existing Kubernetes secrets to point to your newly created database instance.
+This step is essential for properly configuring the Enterprise chart to use the new database.

 1. **Deploy Anchore Enterprise**: Use the converted values file to deploy the new Anchore Enterprise Helm chart.